SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

 Post requests are the most complex requests as they are the ones that are used when you want to send data to the server.
 These will be the main request method for creating and updating anything.

+## Authorization:

+Authorization isn't that big of a deal.
+This API uses a token based authentication so whenever a request is made that requires authentication, you'll need to add a token to the authorization header of the request.
+The authorization header should look like this `Authentication: Bearer {jwt token}`.
+It is very important that the `Bearer` keyword is there because it tells the server what type of authenticaion is being used.
+The token will most likely be stored in the cookies of the client and it'll have to be attatched maually to the request.

 ## Routes

 ### Test Routes